ohnosequences/mg7/docs/paper/paper.md

 <!-- TODO cite BLAST and FLASH -->
 We developed our own Scala-based type-safe eDSLs (embedded Domain Specific Languages) for [FLASH](https://github.com/ohnosequences/flash) and [BLAST](https://github.com/ohnosequences/blast) expressions and their execution.

-In the case of BLAST we use a model for expressions where we can guarantee for each BLAST command expression at compile time
+In the case of BLAST we use a model where we can guarantee for each BLAST command expression at compile time that

 - all required arguments are provided
 - only valid options are provided